Haenes/bugtracker-old/INSTALL.md

 <h3>MySQL:</h3>

 1) Steps 1-4 is absolutely identical to those specified for SQLite above
-2) Create a MySQL user and the database itself
+2) Create a MySQL user, database itself and don't forget to give privileges to the created user
 3) Steps 6-10 is also identical to those specified for SQLite above